farsides/cardstories/README.txt

 127.0.0.1 local.cardstories.org

+If for any reason you need to run the website dev server on a different host or port, these files that must be modified accordingly (and the cardstories web service restarted if it's already running):

+   * tests/djangoauth/djangoauth.xml
+   * tests/mail/mail.xml

+If the cardstories web service is not running on port 5000, make sure to change the CARDSTORIES_HOST parameter here, and restart the website server:

+   * website/settings.py

+Create the log folder:

+    $ mkdir log/

 On one terminal window, run the cardstories web service.
 Under default configuration, the following command assumes you have postfix configured properly for relaying emails sent to 'localhost' (otherwise invitations won't